kafene/qbar/readme.md

-# Q bar: portable omnibar
+# Q bar - portable omnibar

 **Q bar** brings many search engines to one page.

-You can type searched words or url address here.
+- you can input searched words or full url address
-You can assign keyword to different search engines.
-For example, if want to find a video on YouTube, type:
+- you can assign keywords to different search engines, to find video on YouTube type:

-    y Homer's life in 2 minutes
+        y homer's life in 2 minutes

-It process `?q=` parameter, so it can be set as your default search engine.
+- it process `?q=` parameter, so it can be set as default search engine

-It is only one html page with javascript, so it is pretty portable.
+- it is only one html file with javascript, so it is pretty portable

-## What works

-- listing of engines
-- query processing
-- engines can be edited in page source
-- all urls are redirected

-## Todo

-- interface to edit engines and bookmarks
-- saving edited config
-- maybe synchronization with firefox